newpro/snap2.0/proposal.md

 * Logic validation
 	* Environment is possible to exists
 	* User have the ability to reach the target
-	* Sensors can provide enough information for system to schdule
+	* Sensors can provide enough information for system to schedule
-	*
+	* Other validations

 * Devices control & feedbacks
 	* Add devices